top of page

 For more information, visit: https://www.cdc.gov/vaccines/vpd/rsv/hcp/pregnant-people.html

-Monoclonal Antibody Products for Infants and Young Children
+Monoclonal Antibodies for Infants and Young Children

 • Children who have chronic lung disease of prematurity who require medical support (chronic corticosteroid therapy, diuretic therapy, or supplemental oxygen) any time during the 6-month period before the start of the second RSV season